Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 Create an organization
 --------------------

 Administrative operation requires the installation of the [parsec client](https://docs.parsec.cloud/en/latest/userguide/installation.html).
+This operation can be performed on an other machine than the

+To create an organization, the administrator need to provide:
+ - The parsec metadata server location, through a parsec url `parsec://hostname:port`
-To create an organization, the parsec metadata server An organization can be created using the `administration_token` configured in the parsec metadata server.
+ - The `administration_token` configured in the parsec metadata server.
+ - An organization name

 ```shell
 $ parsec core create_organization --help